ucsb-cs32/f19/_lab/lab02.md

 ## Step by Step Instructions to getting setup with github <a name="git"></a>

 In case you have not setup github yet, you can follow the steps to do so.
+For this lab and subsequent labs, you will be required to make Gradescope submissions via your github repo.
 If you already have your environment configured to use github, then you can skip these git configuration instructions.

 ## Do some initial ONE-TIME git configurations (this step has to be done individually)